 Two attention seeking wannabees recently set out to trek across the Kokoda Trail in the wet season without proper clothing, camping equipment or a local PNG guide.
 They achieved their five minutes of fame when they claimed to have been assaulted and robbed by ‘cannibals’ and ‘spear throwing tribesmen’.
-They escaped ‘wild dogs’ and and survived ‘poison ivy’ as they ran semi-naked over jungle-clad mountain ranges in bare feet.
-The ‘hero’ of this epic jungle escape was a British ‘reality’ television ‘Tarzan’ – his ‘Jane’ was an amorous American waitress
+They escaped ‘wild dogs’ and survived ‘poison ivy’ as they ran semi-naked over jungle-clad mountain ranges in bare feet.
+The ‘hero’ of this epic jungle escape was a British ‘reality’ television ‘Tarzan’ – his ‘Jane’ was an amorous American waitress.

 In their quest for their five minutes of fame they attempted to denigrate one of the most fascinating countries on the planet – Papua New Guinea.

 Anybody who has trekked Kokoda will attest to the fact that the Koiari and Orokaiva guides and carriers are truly masters of their environment and genuine ‘fuzzy-wuzzy angels’.

 ‘A tear comes to my eye when I think about our beautiful guides and porters.
 We were blessed with the most amazing group of gentlemen, and they made my trip.
 They took the time to walk with us if we were struggling, they were patient and understanding.
 They also had a great sense of humour and greeted us every day with a smile.
 I miss them more and more each day, and feel blessed that I got to meet and walk with such amazing people. ‘

 ‘The PNG boys had something special about them.
 That ever so slight touch of a hand on you pack to keep you steady, even when we didn’t need their help we knew their hand was there for those just in case moments.
 It was an amazing feeling knowing that when things got tough that they would always be there with a hand held out.’